-ons will facilitate d (or more if you you will only be our is deemed to also subject to n all the sessions of action taken olf and Farmer The Covid-19 pandemic helped to highlight how unfit opportunities for social bonding that most prisons offer during normal times.
+Indeed, family visits are one of the few positive opportunities for social bonding that most prisons offer during normal times.
 Family visits are often as long as five hours and may offer a bit more of a relaxed environment.
-The requirements to gain access to these have been further exacerbated over the last three years because of Covid-19, it has been incredibly hard to maintain relationships with people on the outside.
+The requirements to gain access to these visits generally include being on enhanced IEP status and having at least one child on the visit.
+In my case, I have not been able to access these visits as I have no children.
+But some prisons do also offer other special visits a few times a year, like 'lifer visits' or 'adult only visits', which I have been able to access a few times over the course of my sentence.
+Once in 2007, whilst at HMP Swinfen Hall, then again whilst at HMP Coldingley from 2017 to 2019, I was able to have visits like these two to three times a year.
+Due to these current practices throughout the prison system, have been further exacerbated over the last three years because of Covid-19, it has been incredibly hard to maintain relationships with people on the outside.
 I have witnessed most long-term prisoners lose their partners and many forfeit visits all together.
 In fact, most of my friends that visit me now are ones who I have made from prison, something that is not always looked at favourably by the prison system.
 This reality is in stark contrast to what PSI 16/2011 says it intends to achieve through prison visits.